microadam/changeling/README.md

 # Changeling

-Changeling is a tool used to keep track of which database changes / scripts have been run and allow you, in one command, to run those that have yet to be run.
+Changeling is a tool used to keep track of which database changes / scripts have been run and allow you, in one command, to run those that need to be.

 ## Installation